 Are the Icelandic people strange?
 What are the oddest things about them?
-The inhabitants of Iceland, like of any other country, have some distinctive, quirky traits that others around the world may find peculiar, but add to the charm of the people.
+Like any other country, the inhabitants of Iceland have some distinctive traits that others may find peculiar.
+However, these quirks only add to the charm of the people.

 Although it's all true, at least to a degree, these facts are becoming a bit clichéd.